dyweb/scrala/readme.md

 ## For Developer

-scrala is under active development, feel free to contribute.
+scrala is under active development, feel free to contribute documentation, test cases, pull requests, issues, and anything you want.
+I'm a newcomer to scala so the code is hard to read.
+I'm glad to see someone familiar with scala coding standards could do some code reviews for the repo :)